pratik705/aio-16/README.md

 - **To build a RHEL8 virtual machine and all-in-one Red Hat OpenStack:**
   - Pre-requsite:
     - RHEL8 qcow2 disk image is pre-downloaded on the baremetal server(rhel8_qcow2_file: /root/rhel-8.2-x86_64-kvm.qcow2)
-    - Baremetal server where you want to build a virutal machine for all-in-one Red Hat OpenStack should have access to the Red Hat base packages(through Red Hat Network/Satellite/local repo) OR should have following packages installed:
+    - KVM host where you want to build a virutal machine for all-in-one Red Hat OpenStack should have access to the Red Hat base packages(through Red Hat Network/Satellite/local repo) **OR** should have following packages installed:
       - virt-install
       - libvirt-python
       - virt-install